Preclinical and Clinical Trial Requirements

 1. Are clinical trials required to be conducted locally as a condition (stated or implicit) for marketing approval?

-Thus, clinical trials are not required to be conducted locally as a condition for MA approval, as long as the clinical data provided by the MA applicant meets the above-mentioned requirements.
+Thus, clinical trials are not required to be conducted locally as a condition for drug MA approval, as long as the clinical data provided by the MA applicant meets the above-mentioned requirements.
 The case for medical devices is similar.

 2. How are clinical trials funded?